 It is critical that offline support should match the online experience - thereby providing a consistent and joined-up end-to-end customer experience that matches the brand and proposition.

 In order to deliver a consistent and coherent message to the customer, businesses need to take a step back and map the customer journey, taking time to consider "what if" scenarios.
-Customers who need to contact you by phone or email and are then let down by the poor quality responses delivered by the offline support are more likely to take their business elsewhere.
+Customers who need to contact you by phone or email and are then let down by poor quality responses are more likely to take their business elsewhere.